matstc/rhyme-sorter/README.md

 Your goal is to:

 - read the words from the file `words.txt`
-- sort the words according to which ones rhyme together
+- sort the words according to which ones rhyme together (start with just visual rhymes)
 - output the sorted list of rhyming words

 The final output should look like this: